 Pomeranians are famously known for their lavish fluffy coats, while having an equally bright and vibrant personality.
-Though they’re some of the best lap dogs in the canine kingdom, these dogs are probably not ideal for owners allergic to dogs.
+Though they’re some of the best lap dogs we have, potential owners may wonder if their fluff means heavy shedding.

 Pomeranians are moderate to heavy-shedding dogs.
 Thanks to their thick double coats, Poms tend to experience excessive shedding twice a year when they “blow their coats” during the spring and fall seasons.
 Otherwise, expect the usual consistent year-round moderate shedding.

 RECOMMENDED: 3 Best Pomeranian Dog Crates

 Unless you own a rare hairless dog breed, chances are your dog will shed to a certain degree no matter what breed.
 It’s just in their nature to shed their fur.
 But why do Pomeranians shed so much more than say a Poodle?

 Pomeranians have a somewhat unique coat that fewer than 80 recognized breeds have, that is, a double coat.
 In addition, there are other external factors that may influence shedding, such as malnutrition.
 Read on to find out more.